Recipe Overview

 Image of four Mini Turkey Meatloaf on a sheet pan

 Every time I mention to someone that I have this little recipe website of mine, people always ask for easy recipes.
-Well luckily for them (and you…and me, actually!), Rachel Cooks is full of easy recipes!
+Luckily for them (for all of us), Rachel Cooks is packed with easy recipes!

 I like to cook, but I also don’t really like to cook.
 Do you know what I’m saying?
-I enjoy creating and developing recipes and I really enjoy eating, but on a Thursday evening when I’ve been flying around all day and I’m exhausted?
-I’d just rather not, you know?
+I enjoy creating and developing recipes, and I really enjoy eating, but on a Thursday evening when I’ve been flying around all day and I’m exhausted?
+I’m just not feeling up to doing much cooking.

-That’s why you’ll find so many quick and easy recipes here.
-Oh, and I don’t like to do dishes either – enter one pan meals and sheet pan dinners.
+That’s why you’ll find lots of quick and easy recipes here.
+I know you probably don’t like to do dishes either (who does?).
+Many of my recipes are one pan meals, one pot pasta dinners, and sheet pan dinners.

 Overhead of turkey meatloaf dinner on sheet pan.

-Tip: Choose ground turkey with a 93/7 fat percentage for the best results with this recipe.
-If you go for the extra-lean ground turkey breasts, your mini meatloaf will be much drier.
+Choose ground turkey with a 93/7 fat percentage for the best results with this recipe.
+Too little fat makes a dry meatloaf.

 Closeup of sheet pan dinner.